pingcap/docs-cn/system-tables/system-table-inspection-result.md

     | TiDB | log.slow-threshold | larger than `0` |
     | TiKV | raftstore.sync-log | `true` |

-### `version` diagnosis rule
+### `version` diagnostic rule

-The `version` diagnosis rule checks whether the version hash of the same component is consistent by querying the `CLUSTER_INFO` system table.
+The `version` diagnostic rule checks whether the version hash of the same component is consistent by querying the `CLUSTER_INFO` system table.
 See the following example:

 {{< copyable "sql" >}}